veya2ztn/physics-IQ-benchmark/README.md

 ```

 - If your desired FPS already exists in the dataset, it will be downloaded.
-- If it does not exist, the script will download 30 FPS files and generate your desired FPS videos based on the 30 FPS version.
+- If it does not exist, the script will download 30 FPS files and generate your desired FPS videos by downsampling the 30 FPS version.

 ---